rust-lang/book/second-edition/src/ch04-02-references-and-borrowing.md

 will ensure that the data will not go out of scope before the reference to the data does.

-Let’s try to create a dangling reference:
+Let’s try to create a dangling reference, which Rust will prevent with a compile-time error:

 <span class="filename">Filename: src/main.rs</span>